FROM AUTHOR TO authority

 In fact, Zag is one of the 100 Best Business Books of All Time, according to Todd Sattersten, former President of 800-CEO-READ.
 (More from him later.)

-Zag’s author is Marty Neumeier and I interviewed him for one of our ebooks because he’s brilliant at making complex ideas sing.
+Zag’s author is Marty Neumeier and I interviewed him for this podcast because he’s brilliant at making complex ideas sing.

 For instance, the act of standing out from the competition isn’t front-page news, says Neumeier.